bmweiner/smarthome/README.md

 Any new intgrations must use configuration via the UI.
 Some integrations will be allowed in YAML, e.g. integration of transports.
 [Source](https://www.home-assistant.io/blog/2020/04/14/the-future-of-yaml/)

+### Certs
+The `./scripts/certs.sh` script will create certificates for CA, Server, and Client which can be used to enable SSL/TLS and certificate based authentication in Mosquitto.
+This is supported by `openzwave` docker image and the `MQTT` home assistant integration.
+However, it is not currently supported by `OpenZWave (beta)` integration.
+Username and Password is used via TLS until certificate based authentication is supported by all components.